Fighting Fire with Fire: How Wildlife and Widows are Reclaiming the Riches of a Woman Scorned

 Hear more from Ella on the Curzon Podcast, discussing Widows and Wildlife with the rest of the podcast team.

-Wildlife plays on Curzon screens from Friday 9 November.
+Wildlife is available on Curzon Home Cinema from Friday 11 March.